-beclomethasone (hfa) - oral inhalation, Qvar (cont.)
+beclomethasone hfa inhaler - oral, Qvar (cont.)

 HOW TO USE: Read the Patient Information Leaflet provided by your pharmacist before you start using this medication and each time you get a refill.
 Follow the illustrated directions for the proper use of this medication.
 If you have any questions, consult your doctor, pharmacist, or respiratory therapist.Follow the instructions for priming the inhaler if you are using a canister for the first time or if you have not used it for 10 days or more.
 There is no need to shake the inhaler.
 Avoid getting the medication in your eyes when priming or using the inhaler.Inhale this medication by mouth, usually 2 times a day or as directed by your doctor.
 Dosage is based on your medical condition and response to treatment.To prevent dry mouth, hoarseness, and oral yeast infections from developing, gargle and rinse your mouth with water after each use.
 Do not swallow the rinse water.Keep track of the number of inhalations used.
 Discard the canister after using the labeled number of inhalations on the package, even if it feels as though there is medication left in the canister.
 Follow the instructions for cleaning the inhaler.
 Do not wash the inhaler or put any part of it in water.Use this medication regularly to get the most benefit from it.
 To help you remember, use it at the same time(s) each day.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.Do not stop taking this medication without consulting your doctor.
 Some conditions may become worse when the drug is suddenly stopped.
-Your dose may need to be gradually decreased.Be sure you understand which asthma medications to use on a regular schedule (controller drugs) and which to use as needed for sudden asthma attacks (quick-relief medications).
-If you are using other inhaled medications, ask your doctor when to use each of the medications.If you are regularly using a different corticosteroid taken by mouth (such as prednisone), you should not stop using it unless directed by your doctor.
+Your dose may need to be gradually decreased.Learn which of your inhalers you should use every day and which you should use if your breathing suddenly worsens.
+Ask your doctor what to do if you have worsening cough or shortness of breath, wheezing, increased sputum, or worsening peak flow meter readings.
+Learn when you can self-medicate and when you should get medical help right away.If you are regularly using a different corticosteroid taken by mouth (such as prednisone), you should not stop using it unless directed by your doctor.
 You may have withdrawal symptoms if the drug is suddenly stopped.
 Some conditions (such as asthma, allergies) may become worse when the drug is suddenly stopped.
 To prevent withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness), your doctor may direct you to slowly lower the dose of your old medication after you are using beclomethasone.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.
 See also Precautions section.Keep track of how often you need to use your quick-relief inhaler and inform your doctor.
 If your quick-relief inhaler does not seem to work as well or if you need to use more of your quick-relief inhaler than usual for 2 or more days in a row, seek immediate medical attention.You may begin to feel this medication working within 24 hours, but it may take 2 weeks or longer before the full benefit of this drug takes effect.
 Tell your doctor if your condition persists or worsens.

 Back to Medications Index